Jason Zhang: 2007–2015: EE-Media

 In 2011, Zhang released the album Stand Up.
 In December, he held the theme concert It's Love in his hometown Chengdu.

-On March 1, 2012, as an invited guest, Zhang performed in a collaborative staging of the song "My Love" at the concert of Westlife.
-He started his new touring concerts at the Great Hall of the People in Beijing on 5 May and Shanghai Grand Stage on June 30 respectively.
-On September 29, he released an album called One Chance, and on November 19 he released a cover album called Love That We Once Encountered.
+On 1 March 2012, as an invited guest, Zhang performed in a collaborative staging of the song "My Love" at the concert of Westlife.
+He started his new touring concerts at the Great Hall of the People in Beijing on 5 May and Shanghai Grand Stage on 30 June.
+On 29 September, he released an album called One Chance, and on 19 November he released a cover album called Love That We Once Encountered.
 Also in this year, he set up his own studio: Zhang Jie Studio.

-In February 2013, for the first time, he was invited to perform the song "Give Me Your Love" with Yoga at the CCTV Spring Festival Gala.
+In February 2013, for the first time, he was invited to perform at the CCTV Spring Festival Gala.
 In June, he went to Berklee College of Music for further studies.
-In September, he was invited to the China Tennis Open with famous tennis players Li Na and Novak Djokovic to promote public welfare work.
+In September, he was invited to the China Tennis Open with tennis players Li Na and Novak Djokovic to promote public welfare work.
 In November, Zhang released his 10th album, Just Love, and held his 10th concert in Guangzhou.

-In January 2014, Zhang joined Season 2 of Hunan Television's I Am a Singer.
-From September to December, he held his first live tour, Fight Back For Love, which generated a positive response.
+In January 2014, Zhang joined Season 2 of Hunan Television's I Am a Singer and came in third.
+From September to December, he held his first live tour, Fight Back For Love.
 In August, he was invited to perform the theme song, "Light the Future", at the Opening Ceremony of the Nanjing Youth Olympics 2014.
-In November, he was presented with the International Artist Award at the 2014 American Music Awards, as the first Chinese singer to win this award.
-In this year, he sang several songs for Chinese operas, and "Heart of Sword" for the opera Swords Of Legends was a hit.
+In November, he was presented with the International Artist Award at the 2014 American Music Awards, as the first Chinese singer to win this award; however, there was controversy surrounding the award as the presentation was not televised, ceremony footage was not available online, and the award itself missing from the official website.
 In April 2015, he released his collection with Xiaomi.
-He also participated in various talent shows, including some adventure shows, music shows and reality shows.
 In May, Zhang ended his eight-year contract with EE-Media, and made his own independent studio.
-He won awards from several music shows this year.
-He also sang for the opera The Lost Tomb and the film Monk Comes Down the Mountain, directed by Kaige Chen.